TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/_index.md

         <div class="title">Migrate from Helm 2 to Helm 3</div>
       </div>
       <div class="body">
-        Migrate YugabyteDB universes and Yugabyte Platform from Helm 2 to Helm 3.
+        Migrate ZNbaseDB universes and ZNbase Platform from Helm 2 to Helm 3.
       </div>
     </a>
   </div>